-But nobody really knows what causes it.
+But nobody, not in the Western world, at least, really knows what causes it.
 This in itself is maddening.
 Why on earth do we not know?!

-This bizarre way of life went on for the next 19 years, despite various doctors’ appointments, where I was told it was “just bad PMS”, and “having a baby would probably sort it”.
-It turned into a strange permanent pain in the hips, pelvis, lower back, uterus and cervix.
+This went on for the next 19 years, despite various doctors’ appointments, where I was told it was just bad PMS, and “having a baby would probably cure it”.
+What a bizarre thing to say.
+It turned into a strange permanent pain in the hips, lower back, uterus and cervix.
 Not just during my period either, but all.
 The.
 Time.
 Getting out of bed would be so painful I’d have to roll onto the floor.
-I had a Mirena coil fitted so I didn’t bleed at all.
-And in hindsight, that was a terrible mistake.
-The doctor should never have fitted it, and I was too naive at the time to know better.

 How is it diagnosed and treated?

-So at 33, after the aforementioned laparoscopy, I woke up the next morning after a horrific night’s sleep, and was told that they had indeed found patches of endometriosis on my bladder, colon and outside of my uterus wall.
-I was actually relieved.
-Imagine having to go through all that, and then being told they’d not found anything!
+So at 33, I had the aforementioned surgery, and woke up the next morning in hospital, after a horrific night’s sleep.
+I was told they had indeed found patches of endometrium on my bladder, colon and outside my uterus wall.
+To be honest, I was actually relieved.
+Imagine having to go through all that surgery and stress (I was also moving house at the time, and going through a break-up), and then being told they’d not found anything after all!
 What then?!
-Not only would I have to go back to square one wondering why I’d been in pain all this time, but now I’d have got to recover from the surgery as well.
+Not only would you have to go back to square one wondering why you’d been in pain all this time, but you’d also have to recover from the horrible surgery as well.

-Because they pump air into your abdomen, it’s a very painful operation to recover from.
+During the surgery, they pump air into your abdomen, so it’s a very painful operation to recover from.
 Nobody tells you this, so I’m telling you now.
+The air has no way of leaving your body, so it travels up to your shoulders to try and get out.
+This is excruciating.
 I wasn’t very prepared for the aftermath.
-My night in hospital was awful – I got no sleep because my shoulders were in agony from the air that was trying to leave my body and travelling north to get out.
-My womb and various organs were in pain from the laser surgery, and my body ached from the general anaesthetic.
-I rang the nurses at 4am to ask for a drip.
+The night in hospital was awful – I got no sleep because I couldn’t breathe, and was in agony.
+My abdomen was sore from the laser surgery, and my body ached from the general anaesthetic.
+Oh, and I’d also had a mole removed on my tummy, for good measure.
+I rang the nurses at 4am to ask for a morphine drip.

 I was only allowed one night in the hospital, and was sent home the next day with some prescription painkillers to see me on.
-Honestly, I felt like I could have stayed in that hospital bed for at least a week to recover properly, but this is sadly not the world we live in.
-Apparently most women don’t even get a night to recover before being sent home.
+Honestly, I felt like I could have stayed there for at least a week to recover properly.
+I could hardly breathe, and my insides felt violated.
+Apparently most women don’t even get a night in hospital before being sent home.
 This is a “minor operation” in NHS speak.
 Nothing to worry about.
 Easy peasy, lemon squeezy.
-Job’s a good’un.